 But the best part about cereal is its crunch.
 The original version of Crunchy Nut was decently crunchy as well, there was a vague honey flavor I didn't love and didn't feel the need to press on.
 The Caramel flavor flakes have a hard, sugary coating, which was the very best part of Honey Crunch Cornflakes.
 While I was "deciding if I liked them" I took down about a third of the box in dry handfuls.
 Then came the test: how would this cereal behave in milk?

-Any vestiges of bad caramel flavor disappears in milk, leaving behind a sweet, super crunchy cereal that can only be described as addictive.
+Any vestiges of bad caramel flavor disappears in milk, leaving behind a sweet, super crunchy cereal that can only be described as crave-worthy.
 For one brief moment, I really felt like I was eating Honey Crunch Cornflakes.
 It was so freaking delicious.
 I was so happy.

 More than one person at SEHQ mentioned they would love this cereal crumbled on top of ice cream, and that this was definitely more of a dessert than a breakfast cereal.
 It was also pointed out that this is possibly one of the sweetest cereal milks in existence.
 I found that pouring a massive bowl and cutting it with a generous amount of Grape Nuts provides the perfect balance.
 I can't believe I'm saying this about a caramel cereal, but I would buy this again.